 - Location and publication of public notices

 - 30-day public review period

 - Availability of documents

-- Public hearings and meetings
+- · Public hearings and meetings

 - Public comment process

 - Required approval

 - Deadlines

-During the development of the Consolidated Plan, the City implemented multiple strategies to gather community input and feedback.
-These efforts included three (3) community meetings and two (2) stakeholder meetings, as well as the dissemination of a Community Needs Assessment Survey available both online and in print and offered in English, Hmong, and Spanish.
-A Stakeholder Survey was also made available to over 20 stakeholders, including government entities, service providers, higher education systems, business sectors, and the local PHA.
-Notices about the meetings and surveys were distributed via email, posted on social media platforms, shared on the City's website, included in utility bills and shared through Merced's public transportation "The Bus" to ensure broad community awareness and participation.
+During the development of the Consolidated Plan, the City gathered input through three (3) community meetings two (2) stakeholder meetings, and a Community Needs Assessment Survey offered online and in print in English, Hmong, and Spanish.
+A total of 92 responses were received.
+A separate Stakeholder Survey shared with over 20 stakeholders, including government entities, service providers, higher education systems, business sectors, and the local PHA.
+Meeting notices and survey notices were distributed via email, social media, the City's website, utility bills, and shared through Merced's public transportation "The Bus" to encourage broad community participation.